The best project management software makes it simple and easy to enable teams to organize projects and tasks.

 Podio has been designed for professionals who are always working on multiple projects and generating new ideas.
 More than 400,000 businesses and teams from across the world are using it, including the likes of Sony, Volvo and the NFL.

 With the Podio app, you have the ability to create tasks and customize them based on your workflow, taking into account deadlines and responsibilities.
-There’s also a built-in instant messaging function which you can use to share ideas and see how others are getting on with delegated tasks.
+There’s also a built-in instant messaging function that you can use to share ideas and see how others are getting on with delegated tasks.
 Additionally, there is a handy tool for getting quick feedback without having to send several emails.

 There are integrations with third-party services such as Dropbox and Google Drive, meaning you can share content quickly and easily.
 Podio is available in a number of additional languages, including French, German, Danish, Chinese, Spanish and Russian.